 E-bikes suit long-distance commutes and are great for carrying large amounts of cargo.
-They suit older riders and are also a great introduction to cycling for less fit people.
+They suit senior riders and are also a great introduction to cycling for less fit people.
 If you are in physical rehabilitation from an injury, E-bikes can be a great way to build up strength or to return to exercise.
 Consult your doctor, then your lycra retailer.
 E-bikes are the only choice if you keep losing your driver’s license.
 They are also the tool of choice if you have a penchant for overtaking and dispiriting hard-working pedalers on analog commutes.

 Ride positions are often quite upright.
 They can get pretty casual too.

 E-bikes are still considerably heavier than other bikes.
 They need to incorporate a motor and battery.
 If you live up a flight of stairs, consider the prospect of carrying 44-55lbs of mid-priced E-bike.

 E-bikes are built of every frame material, with aluminum alloys being fairly common.
 On high-end rigs, carbon fiber really lightens the load.